CAPT. GRID-IRON (v1)

 Capt.
 Grid-Iron's body is entirely original - no parts were taken from other figures.

 In India, Capt.
-Grid-Iron was created in different bright colors.
+Grid-Iron was created in brighter colors.
+A variant exists with differently colored arms.

 Versions of Capt.
 Grid-Iron